lsst-dm/dmtn-007/index.rst

 It is noted that these solutions may not help in all cases of dipoles on top of bright backgrounds (or backgrounds with large gradients), such as cases of a faint dipole superimposed on a bright background galaxy.
-But these cases will be rare, and I believe we can adjust the weighting of the pre-subtracted image data (i.e., in [2] above) to compensate (see below).
-An alternative that we will investigate below is including in the fit parameters for a linear gradient in the pre-subtracted images as well.
-This latter option might be preferable because it does not require the setting of an (arbitrary) weight parameter.
+Note that these cases will be rare, but not exceedingly so.
+One option is to adjust the weighting of the pre-subtracted image data (i.e., in [2] above) to enable the `diffim` data to dominate, especially in such cases.
+An alternative that we investigate below is (simultaneously with the dipole fitting, or as a pre-optimization step) to fit parameters for a linear gradient in the pre-subtracted images.
+This latter option was deemed preferable because it does not require the setting of an (arbitrary) weight parameter.

-For example, one can perform a least-squares fit to the same data as in :numref:`figure_4`, but also include the "pre-subtraction" image data as two additional data planes.
-The result (analogous to :numref:`figure_5`) is shown in :numref:`figure_6`.
-In this example, the pre-subtracted data points were (arbitrarily) down-weighted to 1/20th (5%) of the subtracted data points for the least-squares fit.
-The degeneracy is still evident (because of the down-weighting of the pre-subtraction data) but even so, the final estimated parameters are very close to the input.
+For example, in :numref:`figure_6`, we show the results (analogous to those in :numref:`figure_5`) of performing a least-squares fit to the same data as in :numref:`figure_4`, but also including the "pre-subtraction" image data as two additional data planes.
+In this example, the pre-subtracted data points were (arbitrarily) down-weighted to 5% (1/20) relative to the `diffim` data points for the least-squares fit.
+The degeneracy is still evident (because of the significant down-weighting of the pre-subtraction data) but even so, the final estimated parameters are very close to the input.

 .. figure:: /_static/figure_06.png
    :width: 60 %